-- violation of - The applicant was a Sudanese national who applied for asylum in Switzerland in 2012.
-During his stay in Switzerland, he
+\ The applicant was a Sudanese national who applied for asylum in Switzerland in 2012.
+During his stay in Switzerland, he had been an active member of two organisations opposing the current government of Sudan.

 The Court confirmed its previous findings that the human rights situation in Sudan was alarming, in particular for political opponents, and that it had further deteriorated since 2014.
 Individuals suspected of being members or supporters of rebel groups, are still being arrested and tortured, such risk of ill-treatment not solely affecting high-profile opponents, but everyone opposing or being suspected of opposing the Sudanese regime.
 That regime was also known to carry out surveillance of opposition activities abroad